islandproblem/islandproblem/essay.md

 However, global race dynamics and the easy proliferation of AI technology create an :note{html="<i>almost</i>" note="Pausing is still possible.
 It's just extremely difficult to pause everything everywhere.
 But if <i>somehow</i> every AI developer everywhere <i>actually</i> stops working on capabilities — and instead works to figure out how to make AI safe — then this could work."} *one-way technological shift* towards using AGIs in all domains — and running them *autonomously*, once we develop this capability.

 If we build fully-autonomous AGIs — ones that can compete with each other, without human control — then it is only a fragile hope that these AGIs stay on our island and keep accommodating humans.
+It is only a hope that they won't use catastrophic options like strategic coercion and bioweapons.

 To understand why, remember: the "G" in "AGI" means *general*.

-If we build systems that truly are *generally* intelligent, then they will know that *in general* our big universe is capable of systems that are far more optimal — and these systems are outside of our small "island" of human-accommodating systems.
+If we build systems that truly are *generally* intelligent, then they will know that *in general* our big universe is capable of systems that are far more optimal — that give them far more *options* — and these systems are outside of our small "island" of human-accommodating systems.

 This knowledge of the world gives AGIs a **default trajectory** — towards the "ocean" of optimal systems outside our "island".
 They will either be forced by our safety systems to *ignore* this knowledge — or *not* ignore it, and follow this trajectory to the "ocean" to find the most-optimal systems.